 Introducing the pen

 If you introduce the pen while your dog is still young is the best option as they will begin to see the pen as part of life.
-Older dogs will, however, require some encouragement (and maybe a bride or two).
-Using treats and toys to lure them into the pen and then rewarding them while repeating your chosen command (‘Pen’ or ‘Bed’ etc).
+Older dogs will, however, require some encouragement (and maybe a bribe or two).
+Using treats and toys to lure them into the pen and then rewarding them while repeating your chosen command ('Pen' or 'Bed' etc).
 You should never force your dog inside the pen as this will just make them fear going inside and will lead to more bad habits.

 It's not a prison

 The pen is to be used when you are unable to supervise your dog, it is not and should never be used as a punishment or as a prison.
-Many new trainers, make this mistake and eventually end up making the dog hate their pen, this can also lead to your dog becoming weary around you and breaking your bond due to them believing you’re going to try and force them inside again.
+Many new trainers make this mistake and eventually end up making the dog hate their pen, this can also lead to your dog becoming wary around you and breaking your bond due to them believing you're going to try and force them inside again.
 If your dog is bad, correct them with words and then praise anything good.
 For the pen to be useful, your dog must see it as a good place to be, somewhere they get treats and the chance to rest without being interrupted.

 Don't give in